Email Processing in Lua

 Function that schedules the curing of an attachment.
 If it cannot be cured, the attachment is repacked.
 During the repacking, the specified parts will be added to an archive with a password.

-Accepts the optional argument path or iterator:
+Accepts the path or iterator optional argument:

 path is the path to the scanned email attachment.
 The cure_or_repack(path) function returns true if the attachment is harmless or has been cured.
 If the attachment cannot be cured, the function returns false and schedules the attachment to be repacked.

 iterator is a message part iterator returned by the functions threats, urls, attachments, files, parts, leaf_parts, and text_parts of the MimePart table.
 In this case, all parts of the message returned by the iterator will be scheduled for curing.
 The cure_or_repack(iterator) function returns true if all the attachments are harmless or have been cured.
-If at least one attachment cannot be cured, the function returns false and schedules all the incurable attachment to be repacked.
+If at least one attachment cannot be cured, the function returns false and schedules all incurable attachments to be repacked.

 Function